bradleecrockett/PasswordComplexityChecker/README.md

 5) Is at least 14 characters long

 ## Program Requirements
-The program should read in passwords one per line and print **Complex:** or **Not Complex:**, then the password that was evaluated.
+The program should read in passwords one per line and print **Complex:** or **Not Complex:** followed by the password that was evaluated.

 The last line of input will be a single . period.

-This can be done with a simple input() command.
+This can be accomplished with an input() command and a loop.

-The
+See the possible sample Input and Outputs below for more details.

 ### Sample Inputs and Outputs
 Input 1: